Offices worldwide

 Interview

-Applicants over 16 participate in the online interview conducted during Due Diligence.
+The main applicant must attend an online interview during Due Diligence.
+Dependants over 16 may also be required to participate.
 The interview is held in English or the investors’ native language.

-After the approval by the St Kitts and Nevis CBI, the investor transfers the remaining 90% of the property’s cost.
+Once the St Kitts and Nevis CBI application is approved, the investor pays the remaining 90% of the property’s purchase price and books a biometric enrolment appointment.

 2 weeks